 The Road to My First Rolex Watch

 I have a young friend who is ready to buy his first luxury watch.
-He’s been thinking about it for weeks (good boy), but every few days he calls me (bad boy) and labors the same point: He wants a watch that is an investment (even worse boy).
-There exists in modern watch collecting a problem: collectibility is now treated as a selling point.
+He’s been thinking about it for weeks (good behavior), but every few days he calls me (bad behavior) and labors the same point: He wants a watch that is an investment (even worse behavior).
+There exists in modern watch collecting a problem: collectability is now treated as a selling point.
 But the problem with everybody and their dogs knowing that something is collectible is that everybody and their dogs are quite likely to collect it.

-The most expensive wristwatch ever sold was the Rolex Daytona worn by Paul Newman himself.
+The most expensive Rolex wristwatch ever sold was the Rolex Daytona worn by Paul Newman himself.
 It fetched $17. million at a 2017 auction.
 That’s a pretty good price for a watch that was so unpopular when it was initially launched that it lingered on dealers’ shelves with relatively few actually making their way onto customers’ wrists.
 One of those wrists happened to be Paul Newman, who had reputedly been bought the watch by his wife, Joanne Woodward.
-And it isn’t that she made a sound investment, but rather her purchase created an investment piece by her gifting it to her stratospherically famous husband.
+And it isn’t that she made a sound investment in a Rolex watch, but rather her purchase created an investment piece by her gifting it to her stratospherically famous husband.